aws-samples/awscli-profile-credential-helpers/README.md

 ### Running

-There are two commands provided:
+The following commands are provided:

 *  `aws-profile [PROFILE_NAME]` - If run without a parameter, this function parses all profile names from the config file and lists them, highlighting the active one (i.e.